BBC Breakfast: Format

-Between 6:00 am and 09:00 am on weekdays, the programme is simulcast on BBC News.
-During the simulcast, the sports news is at approximately 6:30 am, 7:30 am and 8:30 am.
+Between 6:00 am and 09:00 am on weekdays, during the simulcast, the sports news is at approximately 6:30 am, 7:30 am and 8:30 am, plus 09:30am on a Saturday, after the news summary.
 In addition, live sports bulletins are broadcast from sporting locations, such as Royal Ascot and Wimbledon, with the presenter interviewing key sporting figures.
 The United Kingdom weather forecast is at 15 minutes and 45 minutes past the hour throughout the programme, either from the BBC Weather Centre in Broadcasting House, or out on location.
-Short regional news, travel and weather bulletins broadcast just before the hour and the half-hour throughout the programme, with each bulletin running for 3 minutes and 15 seconds.
+Short regional news, travel and weather bulletins are broadcast just before the hour and the half-hour throughout the programme, with each bulletin running for 3 minutes and 15 seconds, and a 6-minute bulletin at 9:10 am.
 Once the BBC News Channel breaks away for its own programming at 9:00 am, the programme is extended until 9:30 am on BBC One.

 During weekends, there are no updates from regional news bureaus.
 The first and/or second hour of the weekend edition may occasionally feature abridged versions of the BBC's other programmes such as Newswatch (shown on Saturdays at 7:45 am), Tech Now (shown on Sundays at 7:45 am) and The Travel Show.
 The show is also simulcast on BBC One and the BBC News Channel, but, during the Premier League season, BBC One regularly breaks away on Sundays to show the previous night's edition of Match of the Day.